MultiSafepay/docs/content/payment-methods/paypal.md

 To be eligible, for specific countries, transaction requests must contain the correct `state` in the `customer_address`.

-- For a list of the countries, see PayPal API – [State codes](https://developer.paypal.com/api/rest/reference/state-codes/).
+- For a list of the countries, see PayPal API – <a href="https://developer.paypal.com/api/rest/reference/state-codes/" target="_blank">State codes</a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i>.
-- For more information, see PayPal – [What is Seller Pretection](https://www.paypal.com/cs/smarthelp/article/what-is-the-seller-protection-policy-and-what-items-aren%E2%80%99t-covered-faq1156).
+- For more information, see PayPal – <a href="https://www.paypal.com/cs/smarthelp/article/what-is-the-seller-protection-policy-and-what-items-aren%E2%80%99t-covered-faq1156" target="_blank">What is Seller Pretection</a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i>.

 ## Refunds

 Refunds are only processed if there are enough funds in your PayPal business account.
-Otherwise, PayPal issues an [eCheck](https://www.paypal.com/us/smarthelp/article/what-is-an-echeck-faq1082).
+Otherwise, PayPal issues an <a href="https://www.paypal.com/us/smarthelp/article/what-is-an-echeck-faq1082" target="_blank">eCheck</a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i>.

 To avoid PayPal cancelling the refund, in your PayPal account, authorize PayPal to withdraw funds from another bank account instead.

-For support, contact PayPal – [Help Center Home](https://www.paypal.com/us/smarthelp/home).
+For support, contact PayPal – <a href="https://www.paypal.com/us/smarthelp/home" target="_blank">Help Center Home</a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i>.

 ## Your logo in PayPal's checkout